NVIDIA/rapidAligner/README.md

 ## Compute Modes

-cuSeries supports 2 compute modes for all aforementioned distance measures to trade-off memory versus speed.
+rapidAligner supports 2 compute modes for all aforementioned distance measures to trade-off memory versus speed.
 Assume a query of length m and a stream of length n:

 - naive: all n-m+1 windowed alignment candidates are normalized and compared individually with a minimal memory footprint but O(n*m) asymptotic computational complexity.
 This mode is still reasonable fast using warp-aggregated statistics and accumulation schemes.
 - FFT: If m > log_2(n), we can exploit the Convolution Theorem to accelerate the computation significantly resulting in O(n log n) runtime but a higher memory footprint.
 This compute mode is fully independent of the query's length and thus advisable for large input.
-The higher memory usage is mainly caused by computationally fast but out-of-memory primitives such as CUDA-accelerated Fast Fourier Transforms and Prefix Scans.
+The higher memory usage is mainly caused by computationally fast but memory-intensive (out-of-place) primitives such as CUDA-accelerated Fast Fourier Transforms and Prefix Scans.

 ## Usage